stephengold/Minie/README.md

 By default, this margin is 0.04 physics-space units (psu).
 While the margin is configurable, Bullet documentation recommends against doing so.
-In most cases, margin increases the effective size of the object, so it's undesirable to have a collision object with any dimension smaller than about 0.2 psu.
+For some collision shapes, margin increases the effective size of the object and distorts its effective shape.
+For this reason, it's undesirable to have a collision object with any radius smaller than about 0.2 psu.

+On the other hand, dynamic bodies should not be made too large.
+Dynamic bodies in forced contact tend to jiggle.
+Jiggling is mostly likely for sharp-edged bodies (such as boxes) resting on uneven surfaces under high gravity.
+The higher the gravity (in psu per second squared), the shorter the simulation time step (in seconds) needs to be.
+For efficient and realistic simulation of Earth-like gravity (9.8 m/s) with the default margin (0.04 psu) and time step (0.0167 seconds), the psu should be 0.3 meters or larger.
+This puts a soft upper limit on the size (in psu) of dynamic bodies.

 Since Minie's debug visualization assumes that physics coordinates are equivalent to world coordinates, these recommendations could impact